 After using Bloomfire for nearly a year within the marketing organization, GENBAND rolled out Bloomfire to its 400-person sales team at their annual sales conference in January 2015.
 At the event, Bush gave a full demo from the stage, showing how easy it is to search and find what you need in Bloomfire.

-“After just a few weeks we’re getting great engagement with questions being asked through the tool and answering there,” Bush said.
+“After just a few weeks, we’re getting great engagement with questions being asked and answered through the tool,” Bush said.
 “Previously, those questions were being sent as one-offs over and over again; we’re now building a repository so the answer can be retained or critiqued by the next viewer.
 This creates a feedback loop that makes us all better.”

 The community is populated with sales collateral, sales presentations, corporate presentations, videos, trade show guides, and more.
 GENBAND also took advantage of Bloomfire’s Salesforce integration, allowing employees to search for product information and pull up relevant content to an opportunity without having to leave the Salesforce screen.